olinelson/transcribr/README.md

-This project connects to a my backend api which can be found here: https://github.com/olinelson/podcast_searcher_back
+This project connects to a backend api which can be found here: https://github.com/olinelson/podcast_searcher_back

 ## What Is This?